solidity-labs-io/kleidi/README.md

    - initialize configuration with the timelock address, and signers
    - add the Guard to the Safe
    - add the Timelock as a Safe module
 3. Execute the queued transaction.
-This will set the timelock as a module of the Safe, and the Safe will now only allow transactions to be executed within the time ranges specified.
+This will set the timelock as a module of the Safe, and the Safe will now only allow transactions to be executed that do not make self or delegate calls.

 ## Edge Cases